BitcoinDesign/Guide/guide/how-it-works/lightning-services.md

    height = 348
 %}

-LSPs can alter how they open channels for to achieve unique user experiences.
-These can come with additional trust or privacy trade offs, so users should be made aware of these, and be able to opt out if used.
+LSPs can alter how they open channels to achieve unique user experiences.
+These can come with additional trust or privacy trade-offs, so users should be made aware of these and be able to opt out if used.

 Below we dive into the different ways an LSP can open a channel and the unique user experiences they can offer.